 Did your employer pay you for fewer hours than you worked?
 Or paid less than you were promised per hour?
 You can take these steps to get paid.

-Step 1: How much pay am I owed?
+Step Two: How much pay am I owed?

 If you do not have a record of the hours you worked, you will need to ask your employer for your personnel file.
-The law requires an employer to keep a record of the hours you worked each day.
+The law requires an employer to keep a record of the hours you worked each day if you are not a salaried employee.
 You can use our form to ask for your file: Request for Personnel File.

 If you kept your own record of hours worked (or you already got the records from your employer), add up the hours you worked each week.
 Use the same work week your employer uses.
 (Most employers have a Sunday to Saturday week.)